NohWayJose/d3jsExperiments/README.md

 3/ At maximum zoom, see ten minute data resolution

-4/ At minimum zoom (1 year), see data averaged for 1 day (not sure of the utility of this)
+4/ At minimum zoom (1 year), see data averaged for 1 day

-5/ At intermediate zooms use an appropriate granularity of data to allow it to remain responsive and yet representative
+5/ At intermediate zooms use an appropriate granularity of data to allow it to remain responsive and yet representative.

+5b/ For the range shown there are cases where it might be worth seeing average, min, max & standard deviation (on demand) but exagerating the amplitude is likely to be necessary too. (see 6/)

-6/ Vary the Y-axis amplitude on-demand
+6/ Vary the Y-axis amplitude on-demand (on my prototype this is an expandable dot in the centre of the graph - not yet functional)

 7/ Explore oversampling on the X-Axis, compared to the default for a selected zoom level (twice or four times oversample, for example) - not sure what utility this might offer